-In 2003, Christine and Margaret Wertheim (b.
+In 2003, Margaret and Christine Wertheim (b.
 1958) founded their Los Angeles based art-practice, the Institute For Figuring, as a framework for engaging audiences with ideas from scientific fields such as physics, logic, and computation.
 Margaret (a science writer), and Christine (a poet and former painter), are driven by a belief that concepts which are usually described by equations and algorithms can also be made accessible through playful physical activities.
 Hyperbolic geometry can crocheted; fractals can be built from business cards; and the logic underlying computers can be represented in drawings.
 The sisters aim to make “abstract” concepts understandable and pleasurable through “material play.”

 Emblematic of their work is their global-scale participatory project, the Crochet Coral Reef.
 This unique intersection of art, science and mathematics marries an exploration of non-Euclidean geometry with traditional handicraft while calling attention to the destruction of coral reefs by climate change.
 Here, the sisters work with communities around the world to crochet large-scale installations that simulate living reefs.